liuxfiu/simulus/README.md

     Hello world at time 100

 The following is the same hello-world example, but instead we use a process.
-A process is a continous thread of execution.
+A process is a continuous thread of execution.
 In the example, once started, the process loops forever.
 Inside each iteration, the process prints out a message and then sleeps for some time.

 ```python